 By selling their products on those channels, foreign brands can avert bureaucracies and reduce legal risks as well as remove distribution obstacles.

-Reach out to more Chinese Sports Enthusiastics by joining the Local Version of Chinese Online Marketplace
+Reach out to more Chinese sports enthusiasts by joining the local marketplaces

 If the feedback of testing on the cross-border e-commerce is positive, and then the company has made up of its mind to sell its sports products in China, the e-commerce platforms such as Tmall, JD, are a good choice.